practicaldsc/study/problems/disc07/dsc40a-fa21-final-q04.md

 # BEGIN SUBPROB

-Show that the constant prediction $h^*$ that minimizes average loss for Billy loss is:
+Show that the constant prediction $h^*$ that minimizes average Billy loss for the constant model is:

 $$h^* = \left(y_1 \cdot y_2 \cdot ... \cdot y_n \right)^{\frac{1}{n}}$$